zaitrarrio/vibesdk/README.md

 Before clicking "Deploy to Cloudflare", have these ready:

+### ✅ Prerequisites
+- Cloudflare Workers Paid Plan
+- Workers for Platforms subscription

-### ✅ Required API Keys
+### 🔑 Required API Key
-Get these API keys from each provider:
 - **Google Gemini API Key** - Get from [ai.google.dev](https://ai.google.dev)

-Once you click "Deploy to Cloudflare", you'll be taken to your Cloudflare dashboard where you can configure your Orange Build deployment with these variables.
+Once you click "Deploy to Cloudflare", you'll be taken to your Cloudflare dashboard where you can configure your VibeSDK deployment with these variables.

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/cloudflare/vibesdk)